vacp2p/vac.dev/_posts/2020-02-10-waku-current-state.md

 There are currently two clients that implement Waku, these are [Nimbus](https://github.com/status-im/nimbus/tree/master/waku) in Nim and [status-go](https://github.com/status-im/status-go) in Go.

-At the time of this writing the Nimbus client implements the spec fully, but lacks mail server and mail client capability.
+At the time of writing the Nimbus client implements the spec fully, but lacks mail server and mail client capability.
 The status-go client implements everything except bridging mode, which is currently a work in progress.

 For more details, see [implementation matrix](https://specs.vac.dev/waku/waku.html#appendix-b-implementation-notes).